Artilleryjoe/Cybersecurity-Portfolio/docs/UserGuide.md

 # User Guide

-Iron Dillo delivers veteran‑owned cybersecurity for East Texas small businesses, individuals, and rural operations.
-This guide walks through each vulnerability module in the portfolio and explains how to explore them safely.
+This guide walks through each vulnerability module in the portfolio and explains how to explore them safely so the material can support training and defensive research.

 ## Security Scripts Toolkit